 I am also still torn between the "old" and the "new" show set-up.
 I really liked Peter.
 Hopefully, next week, the episode won't be a revival of last seasons two-parter.
 I liked Luke Perry's character, but to have an outbreak in Philly twice this close together?
 Even for me, watching and knowing it is all made-up fluff, I expect some sort of possibility in the story lines, and this one is making me question that.
 Guess we will see what happens.

+I also loved this episode.
+I love and hope they continue to give one episode each season to the other characters so that they can shine.
+I get that the show is called Castle, but it also takes more than one character to make a series work this well.
 Shocked no one mentioned the part hubby and I laughed at the hardest when they cut from Ryan and his wife getting ready to go to the doctor and her asking if he "needed any help" getting the sample cutting to Castle saying to Beckett, "A Master Baker" - that was golden!

 © 2015 TV Fanatic